Elmiratash/RegexTutorial/gist-template.md

 ### Quantifiers

 Quantifiers communicate to the regex engine that it must match the quantity of the character or expression to its left.
-These are the quatifiers that are used in regex:
+These are the qualifiers that are used in regex:
   ?, +, *, {n}, {n, }, {n,m}
   In the URL matching regex they are used in the following places: